daramirezv/visualizacionGenes/README.md

+# SAV3 - Modern Visualizations for Gene and Protein Multiple Sequence Alignments

 ## Introduction

 Multiple sequence alignment is a way to organize gene or protein sequences for an easy comparison.
 Despite the fact that this procedure has been done for years, there are not many applications that facilitate the alignment's analysis.
 The objective of this project is to build a website that offers different visualizations, allowing the user to filter and manage the presented information.